 - Learning Outcomes

-- Students should be able to demonstrate with confidence the following skills:
+Students who successfully complete this paper should be able to demonstrate with confidence the following skills:

 - To be familiar with international law materials available in the Law Library and on the Internet and be able to locate and analyse primary materials, such as treaties and court decisions